paultechguy/WinService.NetCore/README.md

 ## .editorConfig
 The code has its own set of formatting and language rules.
 If you don't like these, feel free to modify the .editorConfig file, or remove it entirely from the project.
+If you remove the .editorConfig, then you can also remove the StyleCop.Anayzers nuget from all projects in the solution.

 ## License
 [MIT](https://github.com/paultechguy/WinService.NetCore/blob/develop/LICENSE.txt)